I Walk on Guilded Splinters

 "I Walk on Guilded Splinters" (sometimes "I Walk on Gilded Splinters" or "Walk on Gilded Splinters") is a song written by Mac Rebennack using his pseudonym of Dr. John Creaux.
 It first appeared as the closing track of his debut album Gris-Gris (1968), credited to Dr. John the Night Tripper.
-The song has subsequently been performed and recorded by many other musicians, including Widespread Panic, The Neville Brothers, Cher, Marsha Hunt, Johnny Jenkins, Humble Pie, King Swamp, the Allman Brothers Band, Paul Weller, the Flowerpot Men, Michael Brecker and Jello Biafra.
+The song has subsequently been performed and recorded by many other musicians, including Widespread Panic, The Neville Brothers, Cher, Marsha Hunt, Johnny Jenkins, Humble Pie, King Swamp, the Allman Brothers Band, Paul Weller, the Flowerpot Men, Michael Brecker, Tedeschi Trucks Band and Jello Biafra.

 Title and origins

-According to Broadcast Music, Inc. (BMI), the legal title of the song is “I Walked on Guilded Splinters”.
-The original liner notes for Gris-Gris contained several unconventional spellings, such as “dreged” and “reincannted”, and many later versions of the song have used the orthodox spelling “…Gilded…” rather than “…Guilded…”.
+According to Broadcast Music, Inc. (BMI), the legal title of the song is "I Walked on Guilded Splinters".
+The original liner notes for Gris-Gris contained several unconventional spellings, such as "dreged" and "reincannted", and many later versions of the song have used the orthodox spelling "…Gilded…" rather than "…Guilded…".

 Dr. John stated that the song was based on a traditional voodoo church song.
 He said: "It's supposed to be 'Splendors', but I turned it into 'Splinters'...
 I just thought splinters sounded better and I always pictured splinters when I sung it."
-The New Orleans musician Coco Robicheaux, whose name is called out in the song, said:”Dr. John, he was very much interested in metaphysics...
+The New Orleans musician Coco Robicheaux, whose name is called out in the song, said:"Dr. John, he was very much interested in metaphysics...
 In voodoo they call the gilded splinters the points of a planet.
 Mystically, they appear like little gilded splinters, like little gold, like fire that holds still.
 They’re different strengths at different times.
 I guess it ties in with astrology, and influence the energy.
-That’s what that’s about.”
+That's what that's about."